mattmassicotte/nsui/README.md

 NSUIWorkspace
 ```

-If you are looking for event key mappings, particularly `UIKeyboardHIDUsage` and `UIKeyModifierFlags, check out [KeyCodes](https://github.com/ChimeHQ/KeyCodes).
+If you are looking for event key mappings, particularly `UIKeyboardHIDUsage` and `UIKeyModifierFlags`, check out [KeyCodes](https://github.com/ChimeHQ/KeyCodes).

 ## Protocols